 When I'm not in my studio painting, I get to do some other pretty cool stuff.
 Throughout the year I participate in leading women’s retreats at We Want More, a thriving ministry in Bridgeport, CT.
 I find great joy in watching people get set free from their burdens and be encouraged by the enormous love that God has for them.
 I am one of these people, and cannot imagine where I would be without this freely given love and grace.

 It also excites me to be able to spread the message of generosity with my crazy husband Mark.
 We are proud to be a part of the launch of Generosity:NY, a movement of like-minded people who want to see the world around us impacted by unity and radical generosity lived out in community.
-I serve on three ministry boards and try not to cause too much trouble.
+I serve on a couple of ministry boards and try not to cause too much trouble.
 I have opinions, but more importantly a lot of love and respect for the people who choose to serve God by being in full time ministry.
 I believe we each bring something to the table, and I am grateful for these opportunities that challenge me and help me to keep growing.

 I hope you enjoy browsing!
 I have an assortment of artwork up so you can see that this is a process of evolution.
 Many of the pieces were commissioned and given to dear friends; some are currently, or have been, on display somewhere.
 If a painting is available it will say so underneath the canvas dimensions.
 I would love to hear your impressions, thoughts or requests through the contact page!